-Many people occasionally bite their lip when they are anxious.
+Many people occasionally bite their lip when they experience anxiety.
 However, for some people, lip biting can become a habit that impacts on everyday life.

 People with this nervous habit may get painful sores and redness on their lips.